franiglesias/tb-doubles/README.md

 Test performance
 ================

 This is a simple project to analyse PHP test performance.
+Please, feel free to fork, suggest or contribute (see license details below).

+## License

+DWYW License: Do whatever you want with this code.
+It is appreciated to mention the authorship :-).

 ## Last changes

+2019-06-12: Executes the first test once before start measuring.
+This seems to help to get an accurate memory consumption measurement, because prior to this, the first test was disproportionally penalized in memory consumption.
 2019-06-10: Run tests in separated processes and fix bad memory consumption calculation.
-Thanks to @sergiosusa for point to the issue.
+Thanks to @sergiosusa for point to this issue.
 2019-06-09: First version.

 ## Installation